-As of March 31, 2006, our accumulated deficit was approximately \$93.5 million.
+As of June 30, 2006, our accumulated deficit was approximately \$98.4 million.
 We expect to incur substantial additional operating losses over the next several years.
 Such losses have been and will continue to principally be the result of various costs associated with our discovery and research and development programs.
 Substantially all of our working capital in recent years has resulted from equity financings and payments received under corporate partnership agreements.
 Our ability to achieve a consistent, profitable level of operations depends in large part on obtaining regulatory approval for TOCOSOL Paclitaxel as well as future product candidates in addition to successfully manufacturing and marketing those products once they are approved.
-Even if we are successful in the aforementioned activities our operations may not be profitable.
-In addition, payments under corporate partnerships and licensing arrangements are subject to significant fluctuations in both timing and amount.
+Even if we are subject to significant fluctuations in both timing and amount.
 Therefore, our operating results for any period may fluctuate significantly and may not be comparable to the operating results for any other period.

-Our revenue was \$4.1 million for the three months ended March 31, 2006 as compared with \$0 for the same period in 2005.
-Revenue in the first quarter of 2006 was fully attributable to the collaboration agreement with Schering AG.
-We recognized \$1.4 million in amortization of an upfront license fee received from Schering AG and an additional \$2.7 million in research and development funding related to the Phase 3 trial for TOCOSOL Paclitaxel.
+Our revenue was \$7.5 million for the three months ended June 30, 2006 as compared with \$0 for the same period in 2005.
+We had revenue of \$11.6 million for the six months ended June 30, 2006 compared with \$0 for the same period in 2005.
+Revenue in the first six months of 2006 was fully attributable to the collaboration agreement with Schering AG and included revenue related to the amortization of the upfront license fee and research and development funding.
+We recognized \$1.4 million and \$2.8 million in amortization of an upfront license fee received from Schering AG for the three and six month periods ended June 30, 2006, respectively and an additional \$6.1 million and \$8.8 million in research and development funding related to the Phase 3 trial for TOCOSOL Paclitaxel for the three and six month periods ended June 30, 2006, respectively.
+During the second quarter of 2006, Schering and Sonus clarified certain provisions of the Collaboration and License Agreement.
+In conjunction with this clarification, we will bill Schering approximately \$1.2 million in charges that were previously incurred as research and development expenses by us in the first quarter of 2006.
 Amortization of the \$20 million upfront fee, net of a \$2.3 million adjustment related to the excess fair value of warrants issued to Schering AG in connection with the license arrangement, will continue until the end of the development period for TOCOSOL Paclitaxel, which is currently estimated to conclude at the end of 2008.
 The estimated development period represents the currently estimated date for FDA approval assuming no further research is required and the results of the Phase 3 trial successfully meet its endpoints.
 This estimate is subject to change as facts and circumstances surrounding our Phase 3 trial for TOCOSOL Paclitaxel change.
-The license arrangement also includes reimbursement of 50% of research and development costs during this time.
-We expect revenue during the remainder of 2006 to increase due to continued amortization of the upfront license fee, and as the level of research and development funding increases.
+The license errangement also includes reimbursement of 50% of research and development costs during this time.
+We expect revenue during the last six months of 2006 to increase from amounts recorded during the first